-As you can probably imagine, I was constantly unwell.
+As you can probably imagine, I was sick constantly.
 There had to be another way.

 My weight fluctuated and my self-esteem suffered.
-This led to eating disorders and more unhealthy choices.
+This led to restrictive dieting, overeating and more unhealthy food choices.
 In college I was introduced to all kinds of new ideas, health food being one of them.
 I became a vegetarian (a bit heavy on bread and cheese at the time but that's another story), developed a passion for cooking healthy and delicious food, and started taking part-time jobs in the food industry while I was in school.
 First as a baker in a macrobiotic restaurant and later in a health-food deli, catering, and a number of restaurants.